 Awards Dinner 2019

-At last year's glittering ceremony, James Forrest was crowned PFA Scotland Player of the Year 2019.
+That means James Forrest was the last player to be crowned PFA Scotland Player of the Year at the glittering 2019 ceremony.

 The Celtic star took the top prize in another hugely successful night where the players from across all four leagues in Scotland were recognised for their achievements.